 Avin's cave

-With the nickname of La Cuevona, it is located in the town of Avín, municipality of Onís.
-Before entering the cave, a video already places us at the time and tells us about the most common species in Asturias.
-Once inside, the exhibition area surprises with its spaciousness.
-A natural skylight allows a halo of light to fill the space.
-The journey through the bowels of this cave is totally accessible.
-We walk along an artificial footbridge while an internal stream flows through the cavern, and we get closer to several reproductions of mammoths, giant deer or woolly rhinos, typical of the megafauna that inhabited the area during the Pleistocene.
+Known as La Cuevona (The Big Cave), it's located in the village of Avín, in the municipality of Onís.
+Before entering the cave, a video sets the scene and introduces visitors to the most common species in Asturias.
+Once inside, the exhibition area is surprisingly spacious.
+A natural skylight floods the space with light.
+The tour through the depths of this grotto is fully accessible .
+We walk along an artificial walkway while an interior stream flows through the cavern, and we get close to several replicas of mammoths, giant deer, and woolly rhinoceroses, typical of the megafauna that inhabited the area during the Pleistocene.

 The guided tour